 There are a lot of podcasts from which to choose but you only have so much time, so you need to be selective.
 Shane Rosenthal's The Humble Skeptic is one of the best I've ever heard.
 It is a breath of fresh air.
 Riveting.
 I'm subscribed and I will be supporting it.
 You should too.

-— R. Scott Clark, Westminster Seminary California professor
+R. Scott Clark, author and Westminster Seminary California professor

 Shane Rosenthal's new Humble Skeptic podcast is highly informative, but also fun to listen to.
 This is a great resource for believers and skeptics alike!